kasramp/Kindler/scripts/README.md

 and parse each html to build a more accurate index.
 Of course still many records have wrong values since the template used by Project Gutenberg Australia is not consistent and evolved throughout the years.

+First make sure to set up a venv and install all dependencies.
+Refer to the parent's README file on setting up a venv.

 To build a local index, run:

 ```python